America's Killer New Drug: A 2019 Guide to Fentanyl

 What Are Misconceptions About Fentanyl?

 A person can overdose on fentanyl because it affects areas in the brain that impact respiration and breathing.
-A person may take small, shallow breaths or not breathe at all when they take fentanyl.
+A person may take small, shallow breaths or not breathe at all when taking it.
 As a result, their brain can’t get enough oxygen.
 This leads to a condition known as hypoxia.
 A person with hypoxia can go into a coma or experience permanent brain damage.
 It is also possible to die from hypoxia if the condition is not recognized and quickly corrected.

 The number of fentanyl-related deaths is steadily increasing.
 In 2010, the number of opioid-related deaths connected to fentanyl was 14.3 percent.
 In 2017, the number increased to 59 percent, according to the National Institute on Drug Abuse.1

 Another common misconception is that all fentanyl sold on the streets is medical-grade and made safely in laboratories.
 This is far from the truth.
-Doctors often attribute fentanyl as one of the main drugs responsible for the “third wave” of the opioid epidemic.2 In 2013, medical and emergency responders began to see a sharp increase in the amount of people experiencing overdoses related to fentanyl.
+Doctors often attribute fentanyl as one of the main drugs responsible for the “third wave” of the opioid epidemic.2 In 2013, medical and emergency responders began to see a sharp increase in the amount of people experiencing overdoses related to the drug.
 2016 had one of the biggest increases, with an estimated 20,000 people dying from using fentanyl as well as other drugs.2 One of the reasons for this increase is that drug dealers in other countries began to illegally manufacture fentanyl in an attempt to incorporate it into other drugs, such as heroin.
-Therefore, some fentanyl sold on the streets is medical-grade fentanyl while other fentanyl is not.
+Therefore, some fentanyl sold on the streets is medical-grade while other’s are not.

-According to “USA Today,” an estimated 80 percent of the United States’ illegal fentanyl that is seized comes from China.4 Currently, China hasn’t declared fentanyl a controlled substance, which means that drug traffickers can legally manufacture and manipulate the chemical recipe of fentanyl to the United States.
-However, because it is an illegal drug in the United States, it is illegal to import the drug to the country.
+According to “USA Today,” an estimated 80 percent of the United States’ illegal fentanyl that is seized comes from China.4 Currently, China hasn’t declared fentanyl a controlled substance, which means that drug traffickers can legally manufacture and manipulate the chemical recipe to the United States.
+However, because it is illegal in the United States, it is illegal to import the drug to the country.

 What Do I Do If I See a Fentanyl Overdose?

-A person experiencing a fentanyl overdose may be unresponsive and breathing very slowly or very shallow.1 They may have a blue tinge to their lips, fingertips, or inside of the mouth because there isn’t enough oxygen getting to tissues.
+A person experiencing an overdose may be unresponsive and breathing very slowly or very shallow.1 They may have a blue tinge to their lips, fingertips, or inside of the mouth because there isn’t enough oxygen getting to tissues.

 Many states have passed laws allowing people to get naloxone from a pharmacist without a prescription.
 It can be a good idea to have naloxone or narcan if a loved one takes or is addicted to fentanyl or other opiates.
 Pharmacies can dispense Narcan as a nasal spray (sold as NARCAN nasal spray) or injectable medication, which is called EVZIO.

-No one likes to imagine that their friend or loved one could suffer from a fentanyl overdose, but the truth is that overdoses happen in greater numbers everyday.
+No one likes to imagine that their friend or loved one could suffer from an overdose, but the truth is that overdoses happen in greater numbers everyday.
 Being prepared with a medication such as naloxone can be a life-saving one.

 What Are the Treatments for Fentanyl Abuse

 If you or a loved one is addicted to fentanyl, there are treatments available that can help you stop the cycle of abuse.
 Many people choose to participate in a detoxification program.
-This is where medical treatments can lessen the effects of fentanyl withdrawals on the body.
-Doctors can prescribe medications that help withdrawal from fentanyl.
-There is also a special device called the NSS-2 Bridge, which is a small electric nerve stimulator that can be used for up to five days while a person is stopping taking fentanyl.1 This approach has helped many people withdraw from fentanyl with fewer symptoms.
+This is where medical treatments can lessen the effects of withdrawals on the body.
+Doctors can prescribe medications that help withdrawal symptoms.
+There is also a special device called the NSS-2 Bridge, which is a small electric nerve stimulator that can be used for up to five days while a person is detoxing.1 This approach has helped many people to withdraw with fewer symptoms.

 The U.S. Food and Drug Administration (FDA) has also approved a medical application known as reSET, which a person can use along with therapies and withdrawal medications, such as buprenorphine, to more successfully quit abusing fentanyl.

-In addition to medication approaches, counseling and therapy play an important role in quitting fentanyl abuse for good.
+In addition to medication approaches, counseling and therapy play an important role in quitting drug abuse.
 Approaches that can help a person include cognitive-behavioral therapy, which involves helping a person learn ways to modify their behavior so they are less likely to seek out drugs and alcohol.1